Nature Walk: Bonding and Development

 When parents are able to stop and see the world through their child’s eyes, amazing things happen.
 The adults slow down, the kids feel seen and like their voice is important, and parents and children build empathy and attachment.

-We recently took families in our Healthy & Fair Start program on an organized nature walk.
+We recently took families in our Parents as Teachers program on an organized nature walk.
 This is one of the opportunities for group connection, where families can interact with one another and their community.
 The nature walk was an easy activity that you can do with the children in your lives and it has amazing cognitive, developmental and relationship benefits—plus it’s fun!

 Nature Walk Materials and How-To